-- (16) Member States should be able to determine the maximum duration of stay for the purposes of seasonal employment within any period of twelve months referred to in this Directive. - (16a) The possibility to change employers [...] should be given in cases where the employer does not fulfil its obligations or could be given in order to reduce the risk of abuse that seasonal workers employed by one single employer might face. - (17) In order to promote circular migration of third-country national seasonal workers and to ensure their employment prospects in the EU for periods beyond a single season and for EU employers to be able to rely on a more stable and already trained workforce, the possibility of access to seasonal employment for several consecutive years [...] could be provided, either through three seasonal worker permits covering up to three subsequent seasons issued in one administrative act or a facilitated procedure.
+- (17) Taking into account certain aspects of circular migration as well as employment prospects of third-country seasonal workers beyond one single season and interests of EU employers to be able to rely on a more stable and already trained workforce, the possibility of access to seasonal employment for several consecutive years could be provided, either through three seasonal worker permits covering up to three subsequent seasons issued in one administrative act or a facilitated procedure.
 This procedure should include preference over admissions of third-country nationals applying to be admitted as seasonal workers for the first time or reduced processing times, or less documentary evidence being required. - (18) A set of rules governing the procedure for examining applications for admission as a seasonal worker should be laid down.
-Those procedures should be effective and manageable, taking account of the normal workload of Member States' administrations, as well as transparent and fair, in order to offer appropriate legal certainty to those concerned. - (19) In order to ensure that seasonal workers have adequate accommodation during their stay, including at a reasonable cost, provision should be made to require applicants to provide the evidence of the accommodation they or third-parties provide.
+Those procedures should be effective and manageable, taking account of the normal workload of Member States' administrations, as well as transparent and fair, in order to offer appropriate legal certainty to those concerned. - (18a) In the case of short-stay visas the procedural safeguards are governed by the relevant provisions of the Schengen acquis. - (19) In order to ensure that seasonal workers have adequate accommodation during their stay, including at a reasonable cost, provision should be made to require applicants to provide the evidence of the accommodation they or third-parties provide. - (20) Considering the specially vulnerable situation of third-country national seasonal workers and the temporary nature of their assignment, there is a need to provide effective protection of their rights.
+For the sake of legal certainty, therefore, the work contract or a binding job offer should specify clearly the working conditions which should be in conformity with applicable laws, collective agreements and/or practices of the given Member State. - (21) deleted